odileeds/flight-data/examples/README.md

 You can convert ICAO codes to airport names, latitudes/longitudes, country code, and continent using this [big list of airports](https://github.com/datasets/airport-codes/blob/master/archive/data.csv) which will allow you to calculate the Great Circle distance between the origin and destination.

-There is a [big maintained list of airlines](https://github.com/opentraveldata/opentraveldata/blob/master/data/IATA/archives/iata_airline_list_20180808.csv) in a separate repo which is a `^` delimited file of the form:
+Opentraveldata have a [big maintained list of airlines](https://github.com/opentraveldata/opentraveldata/blob/master/data/IATA/archives/iata_airline_list_20180907.csv) in a separate repo.
+This is a `^` delimited file of the form:

 ```
 2char_code^3char_code^num_code^name^type